-(Title VIII, Supreme Decree 007-98-SA)

-Packaging material must be free from substances that could affect the food safety of the food product.
+On the other hand, the Supreme Decree 007-98-SA establishes that packaging material must be free from substances that could affect the food safety of the food product (Supreme Decree 038-2014-SA).
 Packaging must ensure the product's sanitary quality and composition.
 The Ministry of Health determines sanitary standards, setting maximum allowed limits for impurities and residues.
-Packaging made of metals, alloys and or of plastic should not:
+Packaging made of metals, alloys, and or of plastic should not:

-- Contain impurities consisting of lead, antimony, copper, zinc, chromium, iron, tin, mercury, cadmium, arsenic, or other metals or metalloids deemed hazardous to human health in quantities or at levels above the maximum permissible limits. - Contain residual styrene, vinyl chloride, acrylonitrile monomers or any other residual monomers or substances that can be considered hazardous to human health in quantities or at levels above the maximum permissible limits.
+- Contain impurities consisting of lead, antimony, copper, zinc, chromium, iron, tin, mercury, cadmium, arsenic, or other metals or metalloids deemed hazardous to human health in quantities or at levels above the maximum permissible limits. - Contain residual styrene, vinyl chloride, acrylonitrile monomers, or any other residual monomers or substances that can be considered hazardous to human health in quantities or at levels above the maximum permissible limits.

-Laminates, varnishes, films, coatings and other parts of the package that come into contact with food and beverage products are subject to the provisions of this decree.
+Laminates, varnishes, films, coatings, and other parts of the package that come into contact with food and beverage products are subject to the provisions of this decree.
 The use of packages that are used for non-food products or products that are not fit for human consumption is prohibited.
 Packages manufactured from previously used recycled paper, cardboard or plastic are prohibited, except, packages made of PET containers (polyethylene terephthalate) for food industry and certified by a local Conformity Assessment Body accredited by INACAL or any other foreign entity accredited by the International Laboratory Accreditation Cooperation (ILAC) or the Inter American Accreditation Cooperation (IAAC).